unfoldingWord/uw-content-validation/src/core/usfm-text-check.md

-## TSV Table Line Check Sandbox
+## USFM Text Check Sandbox

-This function checks one tab-separated line for typical formatting errors.
+This function checks the given USFM text for typical formatting errors.

 It returns a list of errors and a list of warnings.